LaunchCodeEducation/csharp-web-dev-curriculum/content/relationships-or-mapping/reading/m2m-walkthrough/_index.md

 lastMod:  # UPDATE ANY TIME CHANGES ARE MADE
 ---

-The following video walkthroughs are all of the steps included in the one-to-many and many-to-many relationship sections.
+The following video walkthrough is all of the steps included in the many-to-many relationship section.

-The one-to-many video uses the following github repository [orm-1 branch](https://github.com/LaunchCodeEducation/CodingEvents/tree/orm-1)
-{{< youtube 9mBJLk5eNnA >}}

 The many-to-many video uses the following github repository [some-setup branch](https://github.com/LaunchCodeEducation/CodingEvents/tree/some-setup)
 {{< youtube W5cs3MWi7Ss >}}